javaee/glassfish/hk2/src/site/markdown/extensibility.md

 while the JSR-299 specification requires the system to choose the zero-argument constructor or else fail.

-The HK2 system allows the user to register named implementation of the [ClassAmalyzer][classanalyzer] in order to modify or completely replace the constructors, fields and methods HK2 would choose.
+The HK2 system allows the user to register named implementation of the [ClassAnalyzer][classanalyzer] in order to modify or completely replace the constructors, fields and methods HK2 would choose.
 Individual HK2 [Descriptors][descriptor] can set the name of the [ClassAnalyzer][classanalyzer] that should be used to analyze the implementation class.